Key to abbreviations and honors

 * Denotes summer degree recipient

-Confirmation of degrees and honors for the degree candidates whose names are listed in this program will be made when final grades are received.
-Information presented in the program is accurate as of the program publication deadline.
+Confirmation of degrees and honors for the April 2022 degree candidates whose names are listed in the program will be made when final grades are received.
+Information presented in this program is accurate as of 10 a.m.
+April 13, 2022.
 Every effort has been made to ensure the accuracy of graduates’ names, degrees and other information.
 We sincerely regret any errors and omissions.

-Red, white and blue honor cords pay tribute to active-duty service members and veterans of the United States Armed Forces.
+- Red, white and blue honor cords pay tribute to active-duty service members, veterans and Gold Star families of the U. S. armed forces.

-Tau Beta Pi engineering honor society graduates wear a white stole with an orange logo, or an orange and white cord.
+- Tau Beta Pi engineering honor society graduates wear either a white stole with an orange logo or an orange and white cord.

-Student-athletes are wearing a blue sash with the Alaska Nanooks logo.
+- Student-athletes wear a blue sash with the Alaska Nanooks logo.

-International students may be wearing a sash recognizing their home country.
+- International students may wear a sash recognizing their home country.

 Graduation with Honors

-Associate and baccalaureate degree students who graduated with honors in August and December and candidates for graduation in May wear a gold honor cord.
+Associate and baccalaureate degree students who graduated with honors in August and December and candidates for graduation in May wear a gold honor cord or sash for summa cum laude honors.
 Cumulative grade point averages required for graduating with honors are: